What are your chances of acceptance?

 Connect With Professionals In Your Field

-Many of the internships below pair you with a mentor, who not only guides you through some of the tasks you may be unfamiliar with but can share their educational and professional journey with you.
-You can ask them about what to do in your high school years to prepare for success in college and in your anticipated career.
+Many of the internships below pair you with a mentor who will guide you through some of the tasks you may be unfamiliar with and also share their educational and professional journey with you.
+You can ask them about what to do in your high school years to prepare for success in college and your anticipated career.

 Strengthen Your Resume Or Portfolio

-The internships below are a great starting place, helping you identify the right type of internship for your interests and providing insight into what to expect from STEM internships in general.
+The internships below are a great starting place for identifying the right type of internship for your interests and providing insight into what to expect from STEM internships in general.

-Becoming a NASA Intern is a highly competitive process, where you’ll have the chance to work on cutting-edge research and receive mentorship from current NASA employees.
-Internships can be completed during the Fall, Spring, or Summer, and spaces for high school students are limited to select centers.
+Becoming a NASA intern is a highly competitive process.
+Interns have the chance to work on cutting-edge research and receive mentorship from current NASA employees.
+Internships can be completed during the fall, spring, or summer, and spaces for high school students are limited to select centers.

-To qualify, you need to be at least 16 years old and have a 3.0 GPA on a 4.0 scale (or an unweighted 3.0 GPA).
-You can apply here, and you’ll need to ensure you have a strong letter of recommendation.
+To qualify, students must be at least 16 years old and have a 3.0 GPA on a 4.0 scale.

 2. National Institute of Health